-§27A-3-3-103.
-Secretary, technical experts and other employees - Legal assistance - Delegation of powers - Copies of ordinances, rules and regulations, etc., to Commission.
+§ 3-3-103.
+Secretary, technical experts and assistants--Copies of ordinances, rules and regulations, etc., to Commission

-- A. The directors of a district may employ a secretary, technical experts and other employees as necessary and determine their duties and compensation.
-Employees of a conservation district are at-will employees. - B. The district attorney within whose jurisdiction a majority of the area of the district is situated shall act as legal advisor for the board of directors and shall afford the board like representation as is now provided for other county officers.
-The directors may call upon the Attorney General of the state for such legal services as they may require, or may employ their own counsel. - C. The directors may delegate, to their chair, to one or more directors, or to one or more agents or employees such powers and duties as they may deem proper. - D. The directors shall furnish to the commission copies of such ordinances, rules, regulations, orders, contracts, forms and other documents as they shall adopt or employ, and such other information concerning their activities as it may require in the performance of its duties under the Conservation District Act.
+A. The directors of a district may employ a secretary, technical experts and such other assistants as necessary and determine their duties and compensation.
+The Commission may, upon the request and with the approval of the directors of a district, employ and/or assign technical experts for work within the district and may require as a condition to the assignment of technical experts to work in such district that said district share in the payment of the salary and expenses of the technical experts so assigned.
+The directors may call upon the Attorney General of the state for such legal services as they may require, or may employ their own counsel.
+The directors may delegate, to their chairman, to one or more directors, or to one or more agents or employees such powers and duties as they may deem proper.

+B. The directors shall furnish to the commission copies of such ordinances, rules, regulations, orders, contracts, forms and other documents as they shall adopt or employ, and such other information concerning their activities as it may require in the performance of its duties under the Conservation District Act.